 The above illustration was reproduced with kind permission from the author.

 To reproduce and use the same image in any other form, please seek permission from the author.

 A review of the results over a 15-year period has proven that MELT results in lesser bleeding, scarring and asymmetry for the patient.

 “This is especially useful for patients who are thin and have a prominent breast disc (a button-like growth under the nipple),” added Dr Goh.

 Risks associated with gynaecomastia surgery

-Gynaecomastia surgery is relatively safe with few complications.
-As the procedure is performed under general anesthesia, there are standard risks associated with the use of general anesthesia.
+Gynaecomastia surgery is performed under general anesthesia, and there are standard risks associated with the use of general anesthesia.

 Potential risks associated with gynaecomastia surgery include: